James Johnson

 Following my Olympic debut I chose to challenge myself by learning how to pilot a sled with the goal of working back up to the World Cup level and qualifying for the 2022 Olympics in a new role.

-Over the next 4 years I continued to progress as a pilot learning on tracks around the world.
-In January of 2020 I returned to the prestigious World Cup as a driver.
-And, in January of 2021 I won Canada's first-ever medal in the new Olympic discipline of women’s monobob.
+Over the next four years I continued to progress as a pilot gaining experience on tracks around the world.
+In January of 2020 I made my return to the World Cup circuit - this time as a driver.
+Just a year later, I made history by winning Canada’s first-ever medal in the new Olympic discipline of women’s monobob.

-In 2022 I returned to the Olympic stage as a bobsleigh pilot becoming the first Canadian woman to have competed at the Olympic level as a brakewoman (2018) and pilot (2022).
-I finished 12th.
+At the 2022 Winter Games, I became the first Canadian woman ever to compete at the Olympics as both a brakewoman (2018) and pilot (2022).
+I finished 12th at the Games.

-Working towards the 2026 Winter Olympic Games my goal is to bring home a medal in the 2-woman and/or monobob event.
+Now, as I work toward the 2026 Winter Olympic Games, my goal is to bring home a medal in the 2-woman and/or monobob event.
+In January of 2024 I earned my first world cup medal in the front seat of the 2man sled

 Want to help me reach my gold?